dtaipov/KeyChain/source/index.html.md

 ## Sign transaction in hex format

 <aside class="notice">
-**NB:** You can sign transactions in hex or hash format.
+You can sign transactions in hex or hash format.
-For example, for Ethereum transaction, you do not need to pass `chainid` as a parameter because it is incorporated in the hex.
+For example, for Ethereum transaction, you do not need to pass <code>chainid</code> as a parameter because it is incorporated in the hex.
 </aside>

 <aside class="notice">
-**NB:** Please remember that you need to **insert your own key name** in the parameters when copying the requests!
+Please remember that you need to `insert your own key name` in the parameters when copying the requests!
 </aside>

 ### Command